The Wolves & Wildlife of Yellowstone (Bozeman to Jackson)Itinerary

 Welcome to Bozeman!
 This evening during a welcome dinner, get to know fellow travel companions and your Orbridge Expedition Leaders as you discuss and anticipate the upcoming adventure.

 Day 2: Bozeman / Paradise Valley / Lamar Valley, WY / Gardiner, MT

 After breakfast, set out for wildlife watching in Paradise and Lamar Valleys.
 Climb aboard a specially equipped safari vehicle, featuring roof hatches for enhanced viewing, and venture into a winter wonderland where wolves and other wildlife play, hunt, and survive.

 Dusted with snow, bison stand majestically within this protected area, and elk gather in the river valleys.
 Wolves stay in range of their prey.
 With the season's bare trees and frosty backdrops, conditions are better than any other time of year to spot the elusive predators.

 During this full-day safari, your driver and guides will share a wealth of knowledge, stories, and trained eyes to spot wildlife.

 Tonight before dinner, rejoin the group for a lovely reception featuring wine and cheese.

 Overnight: Yellowstone Gateway Inn (B,L,R,D)

-Day 3: Gardiner / Lamar Valley, WY / Cooke City, MT / Gardiner
+Day 3: Gardiner / Lamar Valley, WY / Cooke City, MT / Gardiner, MT

 Another full-day safari in the Northern Range provides the opportunity to reach viewing points where wolves have been sighted.
 Learn about the wolves' evolving family tree, the packs currently roaming the park, and the dynamics between individuals and families.
 Dramatic stories and perspectives about the saga of the wolves' demise and comeback over the last several decades add to this second day of scouting.

 Later, stop at the studio of an award-winning photographer and listen to his stories of amazing wildlife encounters.
 Admire the myriad of wildlife photography displayed in the gallery.
-Weather permitting, take an opportunity to spot wildlife while venturing further into Yellowstone's Lamar Valley by snowshoeing along one of the park's ski trails that wind through mixed conifer and alpine forests.
+Weather permitting, spot wildlife while venturing further into Yellowstone's Lamar Valley by snowshoeing along one of the park's ski trails that wind through mixed conifer and alpine forests.

 Overnight: Yellowstone Gateway Inn (B,L,D)